NeutrinoCorp/quark/README.md

 As measured by its own [benchmarking suite][], not only is quark more performant than comparable messaging processors packages.
 Like all benchmarks, take these with a grain of salt.<sup id="anchor-versions">[1](#footnote-versions)</sup>

-## Supported Infrastructure
-- Apache Kafka
-- Amazon Web Services SNS and SQS (Separated or using both)

 ## Maintenance
 This library is currently maintained by